ngl4/formation_journey/1-on-1-w-Mentor/README.md

 - Continuous education and learning using `Notion` to take notes, and to read `Hacker News` or listen to `podcasts` to make sure to keep the knowledge up-to-date.
 And being a mentor at Formation has also been helping Kemet for always be prepared with Algo and Data Structure knowledges in order to help fellows at Formation. `Pramp` is also another great software to practice for coding interview.

-- Last but not least, Kemet has reminded me:
+- Last but not least, some takeaways when job hunting:
   - Be intentional
   - Be truthful to yourself
   - Know what you want